knguyen98/ticket-lifecycle/README.md

 # ticket-lifecycle
+Here's a similar passage with different content:

+---

 <p align="center">
 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
+<h1>Managing Ticket Lifecycle in osTicket</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This guide illustrates the journey of a ticket from its inception to resolution within the osTicket open-source help desk ticketing system.<br />

-<h2>Environments and Technologies Used</h2>
+<h2>Environments and Technologies Utilized</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
 - Internet Information Services (IIS)

-<h2>Operating Systems Used </h2>
+<h2>Operating System Utilized</h2>

-- Windows 10</b> (21H2)
+- Windows 10 (21H2)

-<h2>Ticket Lifecycle Stages</h2>
+<h2>Ticket Lifecycle Phases</h2>

-- Intake
+- Initiation
 - Assignment and Communication
-- Working the Issue
+- Troubleshooting
 - Resolution

-<h2>Lifecycle Stages</h2>
+<h2>Lifecycle Phases</h2>
-Karen is the end user opening a ticket.
-She is reporting that mobile banking is completely down, and so from the menu she selects that this is a Business Critical Outage.
-In the last tutorial I showed you how to create help topics like "Business Critical Outage" to help categorize tickets that are coming in.
+Let's delve into the journey of a ticket initiated by a user named Karen.
+She reports a critical issue regarding mobile banking services being down and categorizes it as a Business Critical Outage from the available options.
 <p>
 <br />
 <img src="https://i.imgur.com/TpYYX7V.png" height="80%" width="80%" alt="Karen opens a ticket"/>
 </p>
 <p>
-Agents will be able to see live tickets in the agent panel.
-Queue managers will assign priority tickets to the appropriate agents as well as assigning proper SLAs, or changing departments if it is needed.
-Agents Like Jane Doe can post replies to tickets they are working on to explain what they are doing to resolve the issue.
+Agents monitoring the live tickets in the agent panel will notice the incoming tickets.
+Queue managers are responsible for assigning priority tickets to suitable agents and ensuring appropriate Service Level Agreements (SLAs) are applied.
+Agents, like Jane Doe, can engage with tickets by posting replies, detailing the steps taken to address the reported issue.
 </p>
 <br />

 <img src="https://i.imgur.com/uL1sf3W.png" height="80%" width="80%" alt="open tickets"/>
 </p>
 <p>
-In this example we are setting the priority level of the ticket to Emergency since this issue is critical to the functioning of the business.
-We have changed the SLA plan and assigned the ticket to a top level technician.
-In some ticketing systems customers can set their own SLA plans.
-Jane Doe, the assigned Agent, posted a reply on the ticket stating that she along with the system administration team are working to resolve the issue.
+In this scenario, the ticket's priority is elevated to Emergency due to its critical nature to business operations.
+Adjustments to SLA plans and assignment to top-tier technicians are made accordingly.
+Jane Doe, the assigned agent, communicates her ongoing efforts along with the system administration team to resolve the issue.
 </p>
 <br />
 <img src="https://i.imgur.com/4f9MU45.png" height="80%" width="80%" alt="que manager"/>
 </p>
 <p>
-Once issues are resolved, the Agent can close the ticket.
-The tickets will be removed from the que and placed in a different tab labeled for closed tickets.
-There you can see the date and time tickets were resolved and the agent that closed the ticket.
+Once the issues are successfully resolved, the agent can mark the ticket as closed.
+Closed tickets are then archived, segregated from active tickets.
+Details such as resolution date and the responsible agent are recorded for future reference.
 </p>
 <br />
 <img src="https://i.imgur.com/qeLzokM.png" height="80%" width="80%" alt="closed tickets"/>